Studying abroad, experiences from Curaçao

 “Together with my parents, I looked at which universities were the most respected.
 My parents felt it was important that I went to a really good university, one that was highly regarded.
 They also had to pay a lot of money for my degree programme.
 However, they had an entirely different idea of what universities were really good, from a long time ago.
 We looked at all kinds of ratings together and made a list of the best universities.
 We didn’t just look at the Netherlands—we also looked at universities in America.
 Next, I looked at which degree programmes those universities had.”

 Don’t choose what everyone else chooses

 Nany: “In Curaçao, many students choose a degree programme that a lot of other students will be participating in, too.
 I didn’t think that was very smart.
 If you’re packed tightly into those big lecture halls, you receive much less attention from the lecturers and the dropout rate is also much higher in those degree programmes.
 If you choose a smaller degree programme that is really focused on a niche, then you’ll have less competition in the labour market as well.
 And, of course, it’s also nice to quickly get to know your fellow students.
 That really helps with the loneliness and homesickness.

 Don’t let your study choice depend on the city, either.
 Your initial tendency is to choose a city where you have family or where you know someone.
 But your choice should be based on a study programme that you find interesting.”

 Preparing in your own country

 Are there people in your own country that can help you to make a study choice?
 Mohammed: “Yes, definitely.
-The deans at school can help you, there are agencies and foundations that help you make your study choice and there are also study programme and professional ‘markets’ that are organised.”
+The deans at school can help you, there are agencies and a1 essays that help you make your study choice and there are also study programme and professional ‘markets’ that are organised.”
 Unfortunately, preparation in Curaçao and Aruba is still not what it should be.
-However, there are good initiatives such as the a1 essays.
+However, there are good initiatives such as the essay my hostel.
 It is already difficult to make a good study choice in your own country, so if you are going to study abroad, it will be even harder.